ZaguanLabs/groq-go/README.md

 - `groq/option/`: Functional options and Optional type
 - `groq/chat/`, `groq/audio/`, etc.: Resource-specific packages

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are strictly encouraged!
+We love the open source community.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📄 License

+Distributed under the Apache 2.0 License.
+See `LICENSE` for more information.